Construction Damage Kills Trees

 Prevention is imperative

 Prevention is the best way to keep trees healthy during and after construction.
-Wellnitz Tree Care can help you develop plans based on the tree species, age, condition, etc. to protect your tree from construction damage.
-We follow the American National Standard Institute guidelines (ANSI A300 part 5) to help establish tree protection zones and proper construction procedures around trees.
-Our practices help minimize damage and mitigate damage after the construction if encroachment occurs around tree protection zones.
-We work with contractors through the process from the planning phase through the post construction and landscaping.
+Wellnitz Tree Care can help you develop plans based on the tree species, age, condition, etc., to protect your tree from construction damage.
+We follow the American National Standards Institute guidelines (ANSI A300 part 5) to help establish tree protection zones and proper construction procedures around trees.
+Our practices help minimize damage and mitigate it after construction if encroachment occurs within tree protection zones.
+We work with contractors throughout the process, from planning through post-construction and landscaping.

 Construction Damaged Trees

-Wellnitz Tree Care helps trees previously impacted by construction activities as long as the damage is not too severe.
+Wellnitz Tree Care helps trees previously impacted by construction activities, provided the damage is not too severe.
 Our certified arborists can alleviate soil compaction with an Air Spade or by vertical mulching.
 Products such as Cambistat can aid in fine root regeneration if roots have been severed.
-Unfortunately some trees we just can’t help.
-If this is the case we can remove the trees and grind stumps.
-Wellnitz Tree Care can even help you plant a new tree.
+Unfortunately, some trees we just can’t help.
+If this is the case, we can remove the trees and grind stumps.
+Wellnitz Tree Care can even help recommend a new tree.